Nelson-Waffo/Software-Transactional-Memory/README.md

-the second folder: stm_deadlocks it consists of two packages: deadlock_lbs and deadlocks_stm. again, each package has its main method can be executed alone. deadlock_lbs package shows how deadlocks can occur when lock-based synchronisation is used deadlock_stm package shows how deadlocks do not occur when STM approach is used
+the second folder: stm_deadlocks it consists of two packages: deadlock_lbs and deadlocks_stm. again, each package has its main method can be executed alone. deadlock_lbs package shows how deadlocks can occur when lock-based synchronisation is used deadlock_stm package shows how deadlocks do not occur when the STM approach is used